Where we come from

 - 1999: Mazars & Guérard choose the brandname “Mazars”.

 - 2000: Mazars merges with Paardekooper Hoffman in The Netherlands.
 With offices in most European countries, Mazars truly becomes an international organisation.
 Outside of Europe, Mazars is already present in Latin America - Brazil -, China and in a several African countries.
-The organisation also operates in many other countries, through correspondence agreements.
+The organisation also operates in many other countries and territories, through correspondence agreements.

 - 2003-2007: Mazars speeds up its international development, with new offices in Eastern Europe (including Russia), China, India and the Asia-Pacific area, Latin America - Mexico, Brazil, Argentina, Venezuela, Chile,...-, Southern Africa and the Middle East.

-- 2007: Mazars becomes one of the founding members of the Praxity Alliance bringing together over 100 independent firms in 75 countries.
+- 2007: Mazars becomes one of the founding members of the Praxity Alliance bringing together over 100 independent firms in 75 countries and territories.